Welcome to Beckman Mill!

 The mill was built shortly after the Civil War by millwright William Howe of Beaver Dam, Wisconsin.
 In 1882 it was acquired by August Beckmann who had previously operated mills in nearby Juda and Hanover.
 The mill was placed on the National Register of Historic Places in 1977.

 We invite you to come visit us!

-The mill is open on Saturdays and Sundays, 1-4pm, May-October.
+Beckman Mill County Park is open year round to the public.
+The mill is typically open on Saturdays and Sundays, 1-4pm, May-October.